 This page will be updated continuously to reflect the most recent information on the coronavirus.
-This page was last updated on March 28, 2020.
+This page was last updated on February 2, 2021.

 - To check if you are eligible for an SBA 7(a), 504, or microloan, please visit the Small Business Administration website.

-More about SBA loans
+More about SBA loans:

 - A 504 loan is a loan up to $5.5 million for small businesses that provides long-term, fixed-rate financing used to acquire fixed assets for expansion or modernization.
 You must apply through a Certified Development Company, which is a nonprofit corporation that promotes economic development.

-- A microloan loan is a loan up to $50,000 to help small businesses and certain not-for-profit childcare centers to start up and expand.
+- A microloan loan is a loan up to $50,000 to help small businesses and certain not-for-profit childcare centers start up and expand.
 The average microloan is about $13,000.
 These loans are delivered through mission-based lenders that also provide business counseling.

 - You can visit an SBA resource partner who can help guide you through the loan application process.
 You can find your nearest Small Business Development Center (SBDC) or Women’s Business Center here.

 - You can use SBA’s free lender match tool to find a lender near you.